Side Effects of Pitocin, Used to Stimulate Uterine Contractions or Induce Labor

 Some of the most significant risks of Pitocin use include:

-Pitocin can cause contractions to become too strong, which can increase the risk of uterine rupture.
-This is a serious medical complication.
-It can cause heavy bleeding and put both the mother’s and baby’s health in danger.
+Pitocin can cause contractions to become too strong, which can reduce blood flow to the uterus, causing pain, uterine rupture, or other complications.
+Uterine rupture is a serious medical complication that can cause heavy bleeding and put both the mother’s and baby’s health in danger.

 Fetal Distress